zendratodaeli/exercise-react-ironbnb-client/README.md

   - Pass the info as props to `<ApartmentsList>` and `<ApartmentDetails>`
 - [ ] Conditional rendering: if an apartment has no image, display a default image
 - [ ] Conditional rendering: if data from the API is not ready, display a message "loading"

+## Further Bonus (if needed, do some research and/or ask your LT/TAs)

 - [ ] Display spinner/loader while data is loading
+  - Option 1: there's many websites where you can find CSS for "spinners", for example [here](https://projects.lukehaas.me/css-loaders/).
+You can copy the CSS and then render a div with that specific className.
+  - Option 2: render a component from a component library.
+For example, if you're using Ant Design, you can use [this component](https://ant.design/components/spin)
 - [ ] CSS: Apply different ways to style React components (inline css, plain css with one file per component, scss...).
 - [ ] CSS: use a component library (ex.
 React Bootstrap, Semantic UI, Ant Design, Chakra, Material UI...)
 - [ ] (advanced) create a service (a function or class in charge of all requests to the api)